-The Pandemic Emergency Unemployment Compensation has been extended to March 14, 2021 and will provide an additional 11 weeks of state unemployment insurance benefits, after someone exhausts the benefits their state provides.
-California provides up to 26 weeks of UI benefits, and this would extend unemployment benefits for individuals from 53 weeks under the relief bill passed in December to 79 weeks, at a rate of $300 per week during the extra 11 weeks.
-Like with Pandemic Unemployment Compensation, if an individual has not exhausted all weeks to which they are entitled by March 14, they can continue to collect the benefit up to April 5, 2021.
+The Pandemic Emergency Unemployment Compensation has been extended through September 6, 2021.
+California provides up to 26 weeks of UI benefits, and this extends unemployment benefits for individuals from 53 weeks under the relief bill passed in December to 79 weeks, at a rate of $300 per week.
 To be eligible for this extended benefit, workers must be actively searching for work, but the law provides states flexibility in the case of individuals unable to search for work because of COVID-19.
 This law also waives the statutory one-week waiting period to receive UI benefits.

 - Pandemic Unemployment Assistance

 The CARES Act also extended emergency unemployment assistance to workers who are otherwise ineligible for state UI benefits or who have exhausted their state UI benefits.
 This emergency unemployment assistance applies to self-employed workers, including contractors, freelancers, workers seeking part-time work and those who have not worked enough days to qualify for state UI benefits.
 This program was extended under the American Rescue Plan through September 6, 2021.
 Individuals are eligible for up to 79 weeks of PUA.